 Follow these steps to create a new backup job that will back up files and folders to the Iomega REV drive.

-- Go to CD, DVD or Blu-ray page and select the Iomega REV drive as the destination for the backup.
+Go to Destination page, click Optical and select the Iomega REV drive as the destination for the backup.

 Troubleshooting failed Iomega REV drive backups